Fuck: Use in politics

+Fuck is not widely used in politics, and political norms often establish the use of profanity as taboo.
+When politicians say "fuck", they may be perceived as expressing exasperation, and their language can be lauded as straightforward communication or criticised as vulgar.

 Use in marketing

 In April 1997, clothing retailer French Connection began branding their clothes with fcuk (usually written in lowercase), stating it was an acronym for "French Connection United Kingdom".
 Its similarity to the word fuck caused controversy.
 French Connection produced a range of T-shirts with messages such as "fcuk this", "hot as fcuk", "cool as fcuk", "fcuk fashion", etc.

 In 2009, the European Union's OHIM trade marks agency disallowed a German brewery to market a beer called "Fucking Hell".
-The brewery sued, and on March 26, 2010 got permission to market the beer.
+The brewery sued, and on March 26, 2010, got permission to market the beer.
 The company argued that it was actually named after the Austrian village of Fucking (now spelled Fugging) and the German term for light beer, hell (which is simply the word for "light-coloured").

 Iancu v.
 Brunetti is a United States Supreme Court case in which the owner of the clothing brand FUCT (supposedly standing for "Friends U Can't Trust") sued the Patent and Trademark Office, which refused to trademark the name for being "scandalous" under the Lanham Act.
 The Supreme Court ruled in 2019 that a provision in of the Act, denying registration to any trademarks seen as consisting of immoral or scandalous matter, was an unconstitutional restriction of applicants' freedom of speech.